 On April 14, 2020, the Contractor began removal of the west side traveler crane rails, rail chairs and trolley beams and installation of new crane rail chairs in Span 1 of the Suspension Bridge.
 On October 30, 2020, the Contractor began installing side access platforms on the west side of Span 1 of the Suspension Bridge.
 A total of 16 side access platforms were installed.
 All of the Span 1 west side traveler crane rails, rail chairs and trolley beams have been removed and replaced, except for the areas near Pylon S1 and the South Main Tower where a different access system is required.
-All of the previously installed side access platforms have been removed.
+All of the previously installed west side access platforms have been removed.
+On June 9, 2021, the Contractor began removing existing east side traveler rails and beams.
+On June 17, 2021, the Contractor began installing access platforms to be used for removing and replacing east side existing traveler rail chairs.
+On July 1, 2021, the Contractor began removal of the east side existing traveler rail chairs.
+The Span 1 east side traveler rail and rail chair removal and installation is continuing.

 On December 3, 2019, the Contractor began installing net supports in Span 4 of the Suspension Bridge.
 On September 24, 2020, the Contractor began removal of the existing inner traveler crane rails and bottom traveler trolley beams in Span 4.
 Replacement has not yet commenced.
 On April 1, 2020, the Contractor began removal of the existing west side traveler crane rails, trolley beams and rail chairs and on November 19, 2020, began installing the new rail chairs.
 The removal and installation work is continuing.
 On October 5, 2020, the Contractor began installing side access platforms on the west side of Span 4 of the Suspension Bridge.
 A total of 18 platforms were installed and work using these platforms has been completed.
 Installation of new revised access platforms began on January 6, 2021 to perform side traveler crane rail removal and replacement.

-Additional access platforms are being fabricated.
 On January 11, 2021, the Contractor began installation of new side traveler crane rails in Span 4.
 All of the Span 4 west side traveler crane rails, rail chairs and trolley beams have been removed and replaced except for the area near the North Main Tower where a different access system is required.
 All of the previously installed side access platforms have been removed.
+On April 27, 2021, the Contractor began removing existing east side traveler rails and beams.
+On May 11, 2021, the Contractor began installing access platforms to be used for removing and replacing east side existing traveler rail chairs.
+On May 21, 2021, the Contractor began removal of the east side existing traveler rail chairs.
+The Span 4 east side traveler rail and rail chair removal and installation is continuing.

 On March 12, 2021, work to remove the existing Span 4 west side maintenance traveler from the bridge was completed.
 Removal of the existing Span 4 east side maintenance traveler has also been completed.
 On April 5, 2021, work began removing the existing Span 1 east and west side travelers.
 Removal of the Span 1 east and west side travelers has been completed.
 On May 4, 2021, work began removing the existing Span 2 east and west side travelers.
-Removal of the Span 2 east and west side travelers has been completed.
+By May 21, 2021, removal of the Span 2 east and west side travelers was completed.
 On May 26, 2021, work began removing the existing Span 3 east and west side travelers.
-Removal work is continuing.
+By June 18, 2021, removal of the Span 3 east and west side travelers was completed.